segmentio/segment-docs/src/unify/linked-profiles/setup-guides/databricks-setup.md

 ## Set up Databricks credentials

-Sign into Databricks with admin permissions to create new resources and provide the Data Graph with the necessary permissions.
+Sign in to Databricks with admin permissions to create new resources and provide the Data Graph with the necessary permissions.

 Segment assumes that you already have a workspace that includes the datasets you'd like to use for the Data Graph.
 Segment recommends setting up a new Service Principal user with only the permissions to access the required catalogs and schemas.